zanderson3j/dark_arts/README.md

 Both labs had the same end goal, to exploit Internet Explorer in order to get the calculator program in windows to open.
 This is a popular way to show you can get a program to do something it wasn't intended to do.
 The first lab did this using a stack overflow, and the second lab did this by using a use after free.
 The mechanics of these were both discussed in the lecture section of this blog post.

 The stack overflow was fun to see step by step.
 Since the goal is to fill the eip register with an address that will execute shell code, the first step was to find the location of eip and see that I could fill it.
 This was done using !pattern_offset from the byuakugan module.
-I then modified the javascript code that was running in the browser to put 42424242 into eip.
+I then modified the Javascript code that was running in the browser to put 42424242 into eip.

 ![](img/week4/eipOffset.png)
 ![](img/week4/fillEip.png)

 Then, I searched for and found an address where the 'jmp esp' command was.
 I put this address into eip.
 A big trick which I found the lecture helpful for was that there is a return 4 after the function in the assembly code to account for.
 It meant that after filling eip, 4 more bytes needed to be filled to reach esp, which is where I needed to put the shell code.
 To do this, I just filled in 4 bytes that meant nothing after the address placed in eip.
-This resulted in the following javascript.
+This resulted in the following Javascript.

 ![](img/week4/ret4.png)